 From time to time a scout may come to camp with a partial blue card.
 Scouts should check in with the councilor on Monday to set up an appointment for completion.
 In some cases the safety issues in the merit badge may be reviewed and updated requirements may be needed to be completed before the card is signed off.
-Should a scout receive a partial at camp, he will receive it from the councilor.
-Campers must apply to camp to finish partials worked on that season in camp with his respective troop.
-Some restrictions may apply.
+Should a scout receive a partial at camp, he will receive it from the counselor.
+Please speak with the Camp Director regarding a partial after a Troop week, Scouts cannot just walk into camp after their week to finish a badge and remain in camp alone.
+We are happy to accommodate a Scout whenever possible.